TL;DR:

 So, what does the roller coaster of disorganized attachment look like in adults?
 That’s next.

-What does disorganised attachment look like in adults?
+What does disorganized attachment look like in adults?

 Let’s look at an example of disorganized attachment with the story of Sandy.